Improvements of the Longitudinal Magnetic Field Measurement from the Solar Magnetic Field Telescope at Huairou Solar Observing Station: Introduction

-The reliability of the transversal magnetic field measurements also depends to a great extent on the measurements of longitudinal magnetic field.
-The reason for this is the so-called 180-degree ambiguity problem when the azimuthal direction of the transversal magnetic field vector can not be immediately determined from the observations.
-A number of techniques is proposed to solve this ambiguity \citep[\textit{e.g.},][]{Metcalf1994}.
+The reliability of the transverse magneti-field measurements also depends to a great extent on the measurements of longitudinal magnetic field.
+The reason for this is the so-called 180-degree ambiguity problem when the azimuthal direction of the transverse magnetic-field vector cannot be directly determined from the observations.
+A number of techniques have been proposed to solve this ambiguity \citep[e.g.][]{Metcalf1994}.
 Most of the techniques use the observed longitudinal magnetic field to calculate the configuration of the potential field.
-Then, the observed transversal magnetic field is directed along the potential transversal field \citep[\textit{e.g.},][]{Canfield1993}.
-Calculations of electric currents imply deriving the spatial derivative of the transversal magnetic field.
-In such a case, the magnitude, sign, and spatial structure of the electric currents and current helicity depend drastically on the correct 180-degree disambiguation of the transversal magnetic field.
-In the case of longitudinal magnetic field saturation inside a sunspot, the 180-degree disambiguation procedure may direct the azimuthal component of the transversal magnetic field in the wrong direction resulting in incorrect estimation of electric currents and, consequently, of current helicity.
+Then, the observed transverse magnetic field is directed along the potential transverse field \citep[e.g.][]{Canfield1993}.
+Other methods may use various criteria to perform the disambiguation.
+However, it is worth noting that the disambiguation procedure relies exclusively on a number of physical assumptions.
+Calculations of electric currents imply deriving the spatial derivative of the transverse magnetic field.
+In such a case, the magnitude, sign, and spatial structure of the electric currents and current helicity depend strongly on the correct 180-degree disambiguation of the transversal magnetic field.
+In the case of longitudinal magnetic-field saturation inside a sunspot, the 180-degree disambiguation procedure may turn the azimuthal component of the transverse magnetic field in the wrong direction, resulting in incorrect estimation of electric currents and, consequently, of current helicity.

 The saturation problem might be solved by applying state-of-the-art machine learning techniques.
 Thus, recently \citet{Guo2020} developed an approach for non-linear calibration of filter-based magnetographs.
-The approach employs trained multilayer perceptron aimed at deriving magnetic field parameters from Stokes $I$, $Q$, $U$, and $V$ measured at a single-wavelength point.
+The approach employs a trained multilayer perceptron aimed at deriving magnetic-field parameters from Stokes-$I$, -$Q$, -$U$, and -$V$ measured at a single wavelength.
 However, the method is still to be adopted for HSOS/SMFT data.